Time to Snap Up some Safari Bargains

 Although the wildlife is spread out due to the availability of water supplies, the resident game in the Okavango Delta, the Moremi Game Reserve and along the Chobe Riverfront are still there to search out on morning and afternoon guided game activities, and the birdlife is prolific with migratory birds showing off their colourful plumage.

 Botswana is an unbeatable destination for an authentic African safari, and the itineraries here will give you the opportunity to experience it for yourself without breaking the bank.
 Come and see for yourself why Botswana is now rated as one of the best places to see wildlife on the planet.

 If you are looking for purely a short safari holiday, head to one of Kenya's National Parks or reserves in early March.
 This is just before the ‘long rains’ normally start in April, so the plains are very dry and the wildlife are heavily reliant on waterholes and rivers.

 The rains can come early, however, so it is probably best to travel the earlier part of the month when you are more likely to see the blue skies rather than dark rain clouds.

 Many camps and lodges offer lower rates in March, which does mean you can pick up a good deal if you want to make your budget stretch a bit further.

-The migration is on the move!
+The great wildebeest migration is on the move!
 The grasslands of the Southern Serengeti have been chomped down, so the wildebeest and their young calves start the long trek northwards towards the greener grazing land that beckons in Kenya's Masai Mara - but it will take them a good few months to get here, having covered thousands of kilometres in the meantime.
 There is something very magical about gazing over the Serengeti plains and seeing nothing but wildebeest as far as the eye can see.
 Those on the move will sometimes walk almost in a line, one behind each other.